Rotary Tool Tutorial

-HSS cutters (Router bits also are made of HSS) are used for removing material from or engraving wood, soft metals (low carbon steel or softer), plastics (if not melting) and other materials that are not very hard.
+HSS cutters (Router bits also are made of HSS) are used for removing material from or engraving wood, soft metals (low carbon steel or softer) low grade stainless steel (lower nickel and chromium content), plastics and other materials that are of lower hardness.
 Tungsten Carbide cutters can also be used on harder metals (like bearings, moulds, spring steel, etc.) and other hard materials.
 Some of the special purpose cutters (like the tile cutter) have large teeth and can be used for fast cutting in bricks, glass or greenware.
 Initially they may appear to be quite similar but it is not difficult to learn the difference.
 By the weight, colour and tooth pattern.
 For example the Tile cutter, Tungsten Carbide cutter, Drywall, Multi Purpose bit, and Grout Removal bits.